wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-actionable-messages/includes/3-understand-available-actions.md

 ## Action.ToggleVisibility

 The `Action.ToggleVisibility` action makes it possible to show and/or hide specific elements of a card as a result of a user clicking on a button or other actionable element.
-This allows your Actionable Message card to be responsive, changing it's UI based on user input.

 ```json
 {